 We are a global leader in the PV industry.
 Since our inception in June 2006, we have developed a vertically integrated solar product value chain, from manufacturing solar products, such as silicon wafers, solar cells and solar modules, to solar project development.

-Our inhouse annual silicon wafer, solar cell, and solar module production capacity grew from 300 MW, 150 MW and 150 MW, respectively, as of December 31, 2009 to approximately 1.5 GW each as of June 30, 2013.
-In 2011, we began to develop solar projects and, as of the date of this prospectus supplement, our share of completed solar projects amounted to 105 MW.
-We currently have fully secured permits and begun construction for another 108 MW of projects which we expect to connect to grid in 2013.
-All of our existing fully-permitted projects qualify for feed-in-tariffs of RMB1.00 to RMB1.05 per kWh for 20 years after connecting to grid.
+Our in-house annual production capacity for silicon wafers, solar cells and solar modules grew from approximately 300 MW, 150 MW and 150 MW, respectively, as of December 31, 2009 to 600 MW each as of December 31, 2010 to approximately 1.2 GW each as of December 31, 2011 and 2012 to approximately 1.5 GW, 1.5 GW and 2.0 GW, respectively, as of December 31, 2013.

+Beginning on January 16, 2014, we began operating the restructured manufacturing assets of Topoint under an operating lease agreement, including 500 MW capacity for silicon wafers, 500 MW for PV cells and 100 MW for PV modules.
+Topoint is a high-tech PV manufacturer with production and research and development facilities in the Huangwan Industry Park in Haining, Zhejiang Province.
+We were selected to operate Topoint's assets in light of our extensive operating experience, solid balance sheet and reputation for advanced technology.
+Under the operating lease agreement, we will operate Topoint's manufacturing assets until the completion of Topoint's reorganization.
+We intend to take ownership of Topoint and continue to operate the manufacturing assets after the reorganization.

+IN 2011, WE BEGAN TO DEVELOP SOLAR PROJECTS AND, AS OF DECEMBER 31, 2013, OUR SHARE OF COMPLETED SOLAR PROJECTS AMOUNTED TO 213 MW.
+All of our connected projects qualify for recurring feed-in-tariffs of RMB1.00 to RMB1.05 per kWh for 20 years.

 Our vertically integrated manufacturing and product development platform is designed to provide more efficient production, shorter product development cycles, better quality control, lower costs and increased access to end customers.
 Our procurement costs for our solar projects are low, as we use our own solar modules and source other components through our extensive industry contacts.
-We also have a dedicated operations and maintenance team and enjoy low operating and maintenance costs for our solar projects.
-We can provide our customers with comprehensive and tailored solar project development solutions, from project origination to providing our PV products, construction and operations and maintenance.
-As a vertically integrated manufacturer and project developer, we have incrementally captured revenues and profits at each point of the PV industry value chain, thereby reducing the volatility of our earnings.
+We also have a dedicated operations and maintenance team and enjoy low operating and maintenance costs for our solar projects our customers with comprehensive and tailored solar project development solutions, from project origination to providing our PV products, construction and operations and maintenance.
+As a vertically integrated manufacturer and project developer, we have incrementally captured revenue and profit at each point of the PV industry value chain, thereby reducing the volatility of our earnings.
 We have positioned ourselves to maintain or improve our overall profit margin to take advantage of the growing PV industry in diverse industry conditions.